 Tips for teachers

 The Reserve Bank is keen to see as many students as possible involved in some way in the Monetary Policy Challenge.
-Although only three to five team members will represent their school at the regional finals, other class and school members, teachers or friends are encouraged to get involved by helping the team to undertake their research and prepare their case.
+Although only three to five team members will represent their school in the presentation, other class and school members, teachers or friends are encouraged to get involved by helping the team to undertake their research and prepare their case.
 The more students who get involved the better.

 You could consider the following approaches to involve the entire class.

-- The class could divide into several teams of four and hold an intra-class play-off to decide which team should represent the school or college in the three presentation rounds.
+- The class could divide into several teams of four and hold an intra-class play-off to decide which team should represent the school in the presentation rounds.

 - The whole class could help with the research, preparation and brief.
 For example, the class could be split into groups analysing different sectors of the economy.
 Each group could present their findings and one person from each group could be nominated to join the team competing in the Monetary Policy Challenge.

 - The team could practise their presentation in front of the class.
 The class could pretend to be the judges during a question and answer session.

 Please feel free to contact Rachael Drummond (email email@example.com) with any questions that arise during your analysis of the economy.
 If appropriate, Rachael will pass on your technical or theoretical queries to Reserve Bank economists who will be more than happy to help.

 The Monetary Policy Challenge competition provides a valuable learning activity for economics students in the senior school, particularly those in Y13 economics classes.
 It provides a focus for teaching and learning in the macro-economics section of the course.